Pax 3 Review [4K Video] ~13:58

 Heating, vapor path, and temp options

 This is another big area of improvement and I’m finding myself reaching for the Pax 3 more often now because of the quick heat up time.
-The Pax 2 takes about 45-60 seconds to heat up which has slowly been falling behind a lot of the newer vapes, But now I’m grabbing the Pax 3 because I can start a session in literally 15 seconds, which is the now the fastest heating session vape I own.
+The Pax 2 takes about 45-60 seconds to heat up which has slowly been falling behind a lot of the newer vapes.
+But now I’m grabbing the Pax 3 because I can start a session in about 15 seconds.
+The Pax 3 is currently the fastest heating conduction session vape I own.

 About to insert the concentrate lid